cPanel to cPanel Migration

 Step 2: Connect to source cPanel server

-- To migrate a single user cPanel account, select ‘Single User / Account Migration’ and click ‘Next’ to proceed.
+- To migrate a single account, select ‘Single User / Account Migration’, choose the relevant option such as ‘Connect to IMAP Server’ or ‘Connect to POP3 Server’, and click ‘Next’ to proceed to the next step.

-- Choose the appropriate cPanel IMAP server hostname from the list, or enter it manually.
-Then, provide your cPanel email address and password.
+- Select the correct cPanel IMAP server hostname from the available list or enter it manually.
+Next, enter your cPanel email address along with the corresponding password to proceed.

 - Click the ‘Login’ button.

-- Click ‘IMAP Migration CSV File’.
-It will load the sample CSV file to your local drive.
+- Select ‘IMAP Migration CSV File’ to download the sample CSV file directly to your local system.

-- Open the CSV file and fill in the necessary details, including the email address, password, IMAP server hostname, and port number for each mailbox.
-After completing the entries, save the file to proceed with the migration.
+- Open the CSV file and enter the required information for each mailbox such as the email address, password, IMAP server hostname, and port number then save the file once all details are updated to continue with the migration process

 - Save the changes and close the CSV file when you're done.